Dream (2023 film): Filming

 Principal photography began on May 7, 2020.
 In October 2020, the production team wrapped up filming in South Korea.
 Additional scenes were scheduled to be filmed in Hungary or Colombia, depending on the COVID-19 situation.
 Foreign locale shooting of the film were then postponed to 2022 due to post COVID-19 complications and working schedule of actors.

 On February 8, 2022, it was reported that the actors and staff of Dream would start filming overseas in Europe in March.
 Later, director Lee Byung-hun flew to Europe and toured the filming location.
 On March 3, 2022, it was reported that Park Seo-joon flew to Hungary for the shooting of the film.

 Filming wrapped on April 13, 2022, in Hungary.
 Commenting on post-production work, director Lee Byung-hun said, "I will do my best to complete the rest of the post-production work so that the feelings we wanted to convey through this film can be conveyed to the audience."

+Release

+The film was released theatrically on April 26, 2023.
+It made its international premiere as Centerpiece Presentation at the 22nd New York Asian Film Festival on July 17, 2023.

+Home media

+The film was made available for streaming on IPTV (KT olleh TV, SK Btv, LG U+ TV), Home Choice, Google Play, Apple TV, TVING, WAVVE, Naver TV, KT skylife, and Coupang Play from June 14, 2023 in South Korea and globally via Netflix from July 25, 2023.

+Reception

+Box office

+The film was released on April 26, 2023 on 1229 screens.
+It opened at 1st place on the South Korean box office with 93,417 people viewing the film.
+It was placed at 2nd place on first weekend of its release with 138,859 admissions.
+The film surpassed 1 million cumulative viewers on 16th day of its release.

+As of 31 December 2023, with gross of US$8,222,678 and 1,128,375 admissions, it is the twelfth highest-grossing Korean film of 2023.

+Critical response

+On the review aggregator Rotten Tomatoes website, the film has an approval rating of 38% based on 8 reviews, with an average rating of 6/10.
+Viewers found the film rushed, predictable, lengthy at 125m, and only passable, with its many 'feelgood' scenes.